r00tk1d/jira-branch-name-generator/README.md

 # Jira Branch Name Generator to Clipboard Chromium Extension

-As the awesome name of this extension suggests, this extension extracts all needed informations for a git branch name created for a jira ticket.
-The branch has the following structure:
+As the awesome name of this extension suggests, this extension generates the branch name for a given jira ticket.
+To generate and copy the branch name, just click on the extension icon.

-`feature/ABC-12345_create-a-user-interface-for-the-mapping-please`
+The branch name has the following structure:

+`<category>/<JIRA-ID>-<short-description>`

-1. The prefix until the `/` is defined by the ticket type.
+1. Prefix: The category is defined by the ticket type.
 This is mapped with the `ticketTypeMap` in the `content.js`.
 Feel free to adjust this map for your needs.
-2. The Ticket ID until the `_` is the ticket number in the jira ticket.
+2. JIRA ID
-3. The rest of the branch name is the title of the jira ticket in lower, kebap case.
+3. Short Description: The title of the jira ticket in lower, kebap case.
+The extension also removes any character that is not a letter or a digit.

-To generate and copy the branch name, just click on the extension icon.

 ## Installation